pasquelab/scPancreasAtlas/README.md

-# The Gene Regulatory Landscape of the Human Adult Pancreas
+# Revealing the Key Regulators of Cell Identity in the Human Adult Pancreas

-This repository contains .loom file supplemental to the article "The Gene Regulatory Landscape of the Human Adult Pancreas Reveals Critical Regulators of Cell Identity".
+This repository contains .loom file supplemental to the article "Revealing the Key Regulators of Cell Identity in the Human Adult Pancreas".

 As a resource to the community, this .loom file contains gene expression and regulon based UMAP plots, cluster annotations, integrated gene expression and gene regulatory data from datasets analyzed in this manuscript.